The Smurfs (film): Plot

-As the Smurfs prepare for the Festival of the Blue Moon, Papa Smurf sees a vision of Clumsy Smurf reaching for a dragon wand and evil wizard Gargamel capturing the Smurfs.
+In Smurf Village, the Smurfs are preparing for the Festival of the Blue Moon.
+Papa Smurf sees a vision of Clumsy Smurf reaching for a dragon wand and Gargamel capturing the Smurfs.
 Shortly after, Clumsy leaves to pick smurfroot and ends up leading Gargamel into the village.
-The Smurfs flee and Clumsy unknowingly runs for the Forbidden Falls, with Papa, Smurfette, Grouchy, Brainy and Gutsy going after him.
-The Blue Moon appears and creates a vortex that spirits them to New York City.
+The Smurfs flee and Clumsy unknowingly runs toward the Forbidden Falls, with Papa, Smurfette, Grouchy, Brainy and Gutsy following him.
+The blue moon appears and creates a vortex that spirits the Smurfs to New York City.
 Gargamel and his pet cat Azrael follow them.

 The Smurfs end up in the apartment of Patrick and Grace Winslow, a married couple who are expecting their first child.
-After they explain their situation, the Winslows befriend them and allow them to stay in their apartment.
+After they explain their situation, the Winslows befriend them and give them shelter for the night.
 The next day, needing to find a "stargazer", the Smurfs follow Patrick to his workplace at Anjelou Cosmetics, believing he is a fortune-teller.
-Meanwhile, Gargamel extracts Smurf essence from a lock of Smurfette's hair and impresses Patrick's boss, Odile, by using the essence to restore her elderly mother's youth.
-Upon recognizing Patrick, Gargamel chases him and the Smurfs into FAO Schwarz and causes chaos while trying to catch them.
-He is arrested and jailed, but manages to escapes the prison with the aid of a swarm of flies.
+Meanwhile, Gargamel extracts Smurf essence from a lock of Smurfette's hair, which gives him magic powers.
+While searching for the Smurfs, he wanders into Anjelou and impresses Patrick's boss, Odile, by restoring her elderly mother's youth with his magic.
+Upon hearing of Patrick's connection to the Smurfs, Gargamel chases him and the Smurfs into FAO Schwarz, where he steals a leaf blower and causes chaos while trying to catch the Smurfs.
+He is arrested and jailed, but manages to escape with the aid of a swarm of flies.

-Papa manages to calculate the night he and the others can return home, but needs to work out a spell.
-While the Smurfs bond with Patrick and Grace, Papa decides to search a nearby bookstore in order to locate the spell.
-The Smurfs find the book L’Histoire des Schtroumpfs by researcher Peyo, containing the spell to turn the moon blue.
-Gargamel sneaks into the bookstore and finds a dragon wand, transferring his magic into it and uses it to capture Papa.
-After increasing the wand's power with Smurf essence extracted from Papa's DNA, Gargamel is confronted by the entire Smurf village, having been summoned by the blue moon which opened the portal to their world.
-As the Smurf army battles Gargamel, Smurfette defeats Azrael and saves Papa.
-Gargamel is knocked out by Patrick, who drops the dragon wand in the process.
-Clumsy tries to catch it, and to Papa's surprise, is successful and sends Gargamel flying into the path of a bus, carrying him away.
-The Smurfs take their leave and bid Patrick and Grace farewell.
-Later, Patrick and Grace have a baby boy, whom they name Blue, and the Smurfs rebuild their village in the style of New York.
+Papa uses a toy telescope to calculate the night he and the others can return home, but needs to work out a spell first.
+The Smurfs visit an antique store to look for a spellbook and find L’Histoire des Schtroumpfs by researcher Peyo, which contains a spell that can turn the moon blue.
+Gargamel tracks them down in the store, where he finds the dragon wand from Papa's vision and transfers his magic into it to use it against the Smurfs.
+Papa entrusts the spell to Brainy and voluntarily stays behind to be captured by Gargamel.

+After Clumsy convinces the others to rescue Papa, the Smurfs and Patrick travel to Belvedere Castle at Central Park, where Gargamel increases his wand's power with Papa's essence.
+Brainy successfully turns the moon blue and opens a portal to their world, from where he summons all the Smurfs of Smurf Village.
+While the Smurfs battle Gargamel, Smurfette and Patrick save Papa.
+Gutsy steals the dragon wand, but drops it in the process.
+Clumsy catches it and sends Gargamel flying away.
+The Smurfs bid Patrick and Grace farewell and return to Smurf Village.

+During the credits, Patrick and Grace have a baby boy, whom they name Blue, and the Smurfs rebuild their village in the style of New York.